nav-solutions/ubx2rinex/README.md

 - QZSS L1 S
 - IRNSS/NAV-IC L5 (A)

+## U-Blox protocol

+Supported UBX protocol versions

+- V14
+- V23 (Default)
+- V27
+- V31

+You need to select one at least.
+When building with default features, you obtain the default UBX protocol.
+You cannot build this application with `--all-features` until further notice, because you can only select one particular revision of the UBX protocol.

 ## Install from Cargo

 Install the latest official release from the worldwide portal directly: